 Apple Watch App for Order Statistics

 I have developed a proof-of-concept Apple Watch app that consumes a public API my company Taylor Digital makes available to clients.
 The Apple Watch app provided a clean, simple update on order analytics at a glance.
-This was a private project, but I will look at releasing the source code on GitHub once our API is opened up a bit.
+This was a private project.

 Skygaze Astronomer Skill for Alexa